mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - My phone screen preparation took 3 to 4 weeks, warmup for the 1st week: solve a few easy/medium problems in Leetcode, remember the STL ([if your programming language is C++ I have a refresher article](/notes/computer-science/programming-languages/cpp-refresher/)).
 - Focus on breadth, a nice schedule based on your timeline can be found in the EPI book, then pick problems from your weakest area.
-- Practice EPI questions, I've already read EPI multiple times so I just had to review their intro for STL methods for every chapter and glance through the questions and the solutions if I need to, to practice and test if your implementation works use the [EPI Judge](https://github.com/adnanaziz/EPIJudge).
+- Practice EPI questions.
+I've already read EPI multiple times, so I just had to review their intro for each chapter's STL methods and glance through the problems and the solutions.
+To practice and test if your implementation works, use the [EPI Judge](https://github.com/adnanaziz/EPIJudge).
-- Start solving medium type of questions and target hard questions in Leetcode, review medium questions that you may have solved in the past, also review how other people solved it (you'll learn something new every time).
+Start solving medium-type questions and target hard questions in Leetcode, review medium questions that you may have solved in the past, and study how other people solved it (you'll learn something new every time).
-- Go through this list of lists of patterns [Important and Useful links from all over Leetcode](https://Leetcode.com/discuss/general-discussion/665604/important-and-useful-links-from-all-over-the-Leetcode), it's by far the best source of knowledge and problems to solve for your preparation.
+- Go through this list of patterns: [Important and Useful links from all over Leetcode](https://Leetcode.com/discuss/general-discussion/665604/important-and-useful-links-from-all-over-the-Leetcode).
+It's by far the best source of knowledge and problems to solve for your preparation.
 - Participate in the weekly Leetcode contest every Saturday at 7:30PM PT.
-- Buy Leetcode premium and do a lot of mock interviews (at least 2 per day), force yourself to be in the session and don't exit prematurely, get into the habit of drawing examples in comments (when I interviewed there were only virtual onsites).
+- Buy Leetcode premium and do a lot of mock interviews (at least 2 per day), force yourself to be in the session and don't exit prematurely, get into the habit of drawing examples in comments (when I interviewed, there were only virtual onsites).

-Here's an example of what I'd do in my head and in code, say what you're thinking out loud, your thought process might make you come up with an strategy or might help the interviewer guide you if you're stuck
+Here's an example of what I'd do in my head and code, say what you're thinking out loud.
+Your thought process might make you come up with a strategy or might help the interviewer guide you if you're stuck

 {{< interview-example >}}

 Example Problem: [1105.
 Filling Bookcase Shelves](https://leetcode.com/problems/filling-bookcase-shelves/)

-We're given an array of books represented as `[width, height]` and a parameter `shelf_width`, what we want to do is accumulate consecutive books in the shelves of a bookshelf, the sum of the widths of the books must not be greater than the input `shelf_width`, the height of a single shelf is the max height across all the books on the shelf, what we're looking for is to minimize the total height of the bookshelf which is the sum of all the max heights across all of the shelves.
+We're given an array of books represented as `[width, height]` and a parameter `shelf_width`.
+We want to accumulate consecutive books on the shelves of a bookshelf.
+The sum of the widths of the books must not be greater than the input `shelf_width`.
+The height of a single shelf is the max height across all the books on the shelf.
+We're looking to minimize the bookshelf's total height, which is the sum of all the max heights across all of the shelves.

 ```text
 Input: books = [[1,1],[2,3],[2,3],[1,1],[1,1],[1,1],[1,2]], shelf_width = 4